SimpleNexus/nexoform/README.md

 Commands:
-  nexoform apply           # Apply changes (Runs a terraform apply) nexoform config-file     # Write a default config file nexoform destroy         # Destroy all provisioned resources (runs a terrafor... nexoform help [COMMAND]  # Describe available commands or one specific command nexoform list-envs       # List the environments nexoform output          # Print any output from terraform nexoform plan            # Print out changes that will be made on next apply ... nexoform version         # Check current installed version of nexoform
+  nexoform apply           # Apply changes (Runs a terraform apply) nexoform config-file     # Write a default config file nexoform destroy         # Destroy all provisioned resources (runs a terraform destroy) nexoform generate        # Generate the raw terraform files for the environment but don't run terraform on them nexoform help [COMMAND]  # Describe available commands or one specific command nexoform list-envs       # List the environments nexoform output          # Print any output from terraform nexoform plan            # Print out changes that will be made on next apply (runs a terraform plan) nexoform version         # Check current installed version of nexoform

 Options:
   e, [--environment=ENVIRONMENT]
   y, [--assume-yes], [--no-assume-yes]
+  r, [--refresh], [--no-refresh]
+                                        # Default: true
 ```

 `-e|--environment` allows you to specify the environment directly.
 If you don't